Academic Policies and Practices

 Residency Requirements

 Low-residency graduate students will be required to visit the Santa Fe campus twice during their time in the program.
-Students are expected to come to campus for an initial orientation the week before classes start and are also encouraged to come to campus for activities related to Commencement at the conclusion of the program.
+Students are expected to attend online orientation sessions the week before classes start and are also encouraged to come to campus for activities related to Commencement at the conclusion of the program.

 Commencement Information